prometheus/statsd_exporter/README.md

 One may also set defaults for the timer type, buckets or quantiles, and match_type.
 These will be used by all mappings that do not define these.

 An option that can only be configured in `defaults` is `glob_disable_ordering`, which is `false` if omitted.
-By setting this to `true`, `glob` match type will not honor the occurance of rules in the mapping rules file and always treat `*` as lower priority than a general string.
+By setting this to `true`, `glob` match type will not honor the occurrence of rules in the mapping rules file and always treat `*` as lower priority than a general string.

 ```yaml
 defaults: